Maturity Model for Microsoft 365 - Collaboration Competency

 Tip

-Join the Maturity Model Practitioners: Every month we host sessions exploring the value and use of the Microsoft 365 Maturity Model and how you can successfully develop your organization using Microsoft 365.
-Each of these sessions focus on building a community of practitioners in a safe space to hone your pitch, test your thoughts, or decide how to promote your use of the Maturity Model.
-Sessions may also include a brief presentation about the Maturity Model including recent updates.
+Join the Maturity Model Practitioners: Each month we host sessions exploring the value and use of the Microsoft 365 Maturity Model and how you can successfully develop your organization using Microsoft 365.
+Each of these sessions focuses on building a community of practitioners in a safe space to hone your pitch, test your thoughts, or decide how to promote your use of the Maturity Model.
+Sessions include a presentation on a topic about the Maturity Model, including recent updates.
+Calendar link

 Principal authors:

-The MM4M365 core team has evolved over time.
-These are the people who have been a part of it.
+The MM4M365 core team has evolved over time and these are the people who have been a part of it.

 Core team: